mergesort/Boutique/README.md

 ### A simple but surprisingly fancy cache

 Boutique is a simple but powerful caching library.
-With it's dual-layered memory + disk caching architecture Boutique provides a way to build apps that update in real time with full offline storage in only a few lines of code using an incredibly simple API.
+With its dual-layered memory + disk caching architecture Boutique provides a way to build apps that update in real time with full offline storage in only a few lines of code using an incredibly simple API.
 Boutique is built atop [Bodega](https://github.com/mergesort/Bodega), and you can find a reference implementation of an app built atop the Model View Controller Store architecture in this [repo](https://github.com/mergesort/MVCS) which shows you how to make an offline-ready SwiftUI app in only a few lines of code.
 You can read more about the thinking behind the architecture in this blog post exploring the [MVCS architecture](https://build.ms/drafts/model-view-controller-store).

 ---